What is an RFM model analysis?

-Why you should be implementing an RFM Model
+Why you should implement an RFM Model

 There was a time when advertising was everything.